An article in The Wall Street Journal (2-11-92) made the following statements:

 If an average annual return of about 10% does not seem very impressive, consider this: According to The Wall Street Journal (9-30-96), the value of $100 invested in the Dow Jones Industrials in 1900 would have grown to more than $61 million by mid-1996.

 When the outlook for the next several months is uncertain or negative, there may seem to be justification to sell common stocks, rather than continue to hold them for the long term, but this could be a serious mistake.
-An article in The Wall Street Journal (4-28-98) warned,
+In this regard, an article in The Wall Street Journal (4-28-98) warned,

 If you jump in and out of stocks in an effort to catch bull markets and sidestep market declines, you run the risk of being out of the market when stocks are bulldozing ahead.
 That is a real danger, because big stock-market gains are often concentrated in a few weeks or even days.